kfahn22/Apollonian-Gasket/README.md

 The [code](https://editor.p5js.org/codingtrain/sketches/zrq8KHXnO) for most of the versions is from [Daniel Shiffman](https://thecodingtrain.com) -- Apollonian Coding Challenge coming soon!

-The python and circle inversion code sets actual pixels, so it can't be adapted like Daniel's code.
+The code for the nested version is from Richard Bourne (I have updated the syntax a little bit.)The python and circle inversion code sets actual pixels, so it can't be adapted like Daniel's code.
 The python code is from user [FB36](https://code.activestate.com/recipes/users/4172570/) posted in ActiveStateCode.
 I obtained the circle inversion code by posting the python code in ChatGPT3.5 and asking it to port to p5.js.
 It did a pretty decent job--I only had to modify the loop slightly.

 ## 🌄 Gallery